JLuc/scribus-project-manager/README.md

 Page  File                      Title
 1. 100.haies/100.haies       Les haies fruitières
 11. 110.leterme/110.leterme   Haies à haute biodiversité
-14. 120.helene/120.helene     Le­ ver­ger de Hélène
+14. 120.helene/120.helene     Le verger de Hélène
-17. 130.forêts/130.forêts     Forêt frui­tiè­re
+17. 130.forêts/130.forêts     Forêt fruitière
 ```

-For better rendering, conditional hyphens are deleted out of the TOC entry.

 In case a chapter has no paragraph with `pdf_bookmark_style` style, but you wish it to be part of the TOC, then you can create a dedicated text frame in some hidden place, with a paragraph of this style to record the TOC entry and bookmark name

 If you wish to get a PDF bookmark for all of these TOC entry, makebook can create them : call it with `-ab` option ('-ab' stands for `add bookmarks`).
 `makebook -ab` will create a PDF bookmark for all TOC entry (= paragraphs with `pdf_bookmark_style` style) that do not have a PDF bookmark yet.

+This is only possible for one such bookmark in each chapter.

 ## Generate image list